Browse documentation

 Where crawling starts

 Crawling typically begins from your site’s homepage at https://<your-domain>/.
 The crawler discovers internal links on pages it fetches and queues further URLs on the same site, up to the maximum number of pages allowed for your subscription (see Tiers, pages, and data retention).
+Failed fetch attempts are tracked for diagnostics but do not consume your paid page allowance.

 By default, only links on the same hostname scope as your Search Console property (including the apex and www pair) count as internal; subdomains are excluded unless you enable that on the website overview.
 Details: Crawl scope and subdomains.